bitofmind/swift-model/README.md

 If the model is later on removed from the parent’s anchored model, it will loose its supporting context and enter a destructed state.

 > A model can also be copied into a frozen copy where the state will become immutable.
-This is used e.g. when printing state updates, and while running unit tests, to be able to compare a previous states of a model with later ones.
+This is used e.g. when printing state updates, and while running unit tests, to be able to compare previous states of a model with later ones.

 ### Model Activation